barseghyanartur/django-fobi/README.rst

 - Developer-friendly API, which allows to edit existing or build new form fields and handlers without touching the core.
 - Support for custom user model.
 - `Theming`_.
-There are 4 ready to use `Bundled themes`_: Bootstrap 3,
+There are 4 ready to use `Bundled themes`_: "Bootstrap 3",
-  Foundation 5, Simple (in style of Django admin) and Django-CMS admin style theme (in style of `djangocms-admin-style
+  "Foundation 5", "Simple" (with editing interface in style of Django admin) and "DjangoCMS admin style" theme (which is another simple theme with editing interface in style of `djangocms-admin-style
   <https://github.com/divio/djangocms-admin-style>`_).
 - Implemented `integration with FeinCMS
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/apps/feincms_integration>`_